pretix/pretix-docs/docs/guides/payment/index.md

 The :btn:Payment providers: tab on this page displays the list of active payment providers.
 By default, this list includes bank transfer, gift card, PayPal, SEPA debit and Stripe.
 Gift card is enabled and all other entries are disabled.
-If you have enabled or disabled any of the default plugins for payment providers, your list will look different.
+If you have enabled or disabled any of the plugins for payment providers, your list will look different.

 Every payment provider for which you have enabled the plugin on the "Plugins" page appears in this list.
 The list will also always contain the entry for gift cards.